 The best specialists take great pride in their work and hold a deep appreciation for human beauty.
 While this may not be the most important consideration, it should be one factor in deciding which specialist to consult.
 All orthodontic specialists should be able to look at a patient’s smile and envision a better appearance that will involve eliminating gaps and straightening overbites.
 A good professional will be eager to help his or her patients look their best, so they will no longer feel awkward in social settings.

 How to Know If You Have a Good Orthodontist

 When choosing an orthodontist, you may consider what characteristics do good orthodontists have.
 Or you may be trying to determine whether your orthodontist is worth his title.
 This is how to know if you have a good orthodontist:

-Passionate: Add passion to knowledge and expertise and a good orthodontist is made.
-To be passionate means being excited about their work, connecting with patients, being caring, and understanding their needs, fears, and concerns.
+- Passionate: Add passion to knowledge and expertise and a good orthodontist is made.
+Being passionate means being excited about their work, connecting with patients, being caring, and understanding their needs, fears, and concerns.
 A good, passionate orthodontist is always happy to see you and willing to provide exceptional care.